section-engineering-education/engineering-education/content/articles/ioc_principle/index.md

 ### 1. Coupling
 Coupling is a measure of how closely bound software modules are to one another.
 It is the degree to which changes made to a component force a need for a change in other components or modules.
 Tight coupling is when a change in component A requires a change in component B. Loose coupling means that components A and B are independent.
 Thus a change in component A would not affect B.
 Loose coupling is often a sign of testable, well-structured, maintainable, and readable software.
 Tight coupling leads to code fragility and code rigidity.
 Code fragility is the likelihood that a software will break in many places every single time there is a change.
 Code rigidity is the degree of difficulty in making changes to the software.
+### Advantages of Loose Coupling:
+a.
+A loose coupled software can be easily evoled.
+This is because it encourages many changes, without breaking the existing code.
+b.
+Loose coupling enhances software agility.
+This is because it promotes iteration.
+You can quickly add a new feature or functionality.
+c.
+Loose coupling reduces technical debt.

 ### 2. Abstraction
 When you call something abstract, it means that it is incomplete or not clearly defined.
 Abstraction is a programming approach that hides implementation details.
 Revealing only the functionality (relevant operations) to the user.
 It is one of the basic concepts in object-oriented programming.
+### Advantages
+a.
+It simplifies programming complexity.
+b.
+It promotes the grouping of related classes and objects.

 ### 3. Single Responsibility Principle
 This principle states that every function, or class, or module, should have a single reason to change.
 They must have only one responsibility.